melody2203/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/bookshelf/README.md

     Access: Can view, create, and edit books (can edit their own books) Admins
     Permissions: can_view, can_create, can_edit, can_delete
-    Access: Full access to all book operation
+    Access: Full access to all book operations
 Custom Permissions
 The Book model defines these custom permissions:
     can_view: Permission to view books